Will-create/proxy/readme.md

 ## Server

 The server app must be hosted on your server and must be available via HTTP protocol because the client will connect to it via WebSocket.
+This app is a standard Total.js web app.

 __Installation__: